mfroeh/Eule.py/README.md

 * Launches your Third Party Tools.
 * Upon first Startup select the paths to your Tools.
 * You will have to reconfigure pHelper at first use.
+* Start Eule.py as Admin to not have to accept the Popups.

 ## Auto Stuff

+* Only Auto Start Game works with TurboHUD enabled.
 * Automates some of the Macros using Image Recognition.
 * Check at the Bottom if it is working for your Resolution.

 This Feature is _VERY_ suboptimal right now, as it is using AHK to capture the Screen.\
+Thus not beeing able to capture inactive Windows => Not working with TurboHud.\
-I am sadly forced to that compromise, due to Python Image Librarys beeing extremely large when compiled (Current exe with better Image Recognition would be 6x the Size).
+I am sadly forced to that compromise, due to Python Image Librarys beeing extremely large when compiled (Current exe with good Image Recognition would be 6x the Size).\

-### Limitations
-Image Recognition with AHK requires a basicly pixel perfect match to recognise an Image, which means that, in Order to work with a certain Resolution, you first have to take screenshot of the image to be recognised in that Resolution .\
-Upscaling Images also does not work.\
-If you want your Resolution to be supported, sent me Screenshots of the Events.

-For working Resolutions there also cannot be Image Recognition of inactive Windows => No Image Recognition inside Rift when using TurboHUD.
+If people really want to use all of those Auto Features and dont mind the huge exe size (this means longer start up time, but fast when started), I will release a Version with that.

 ## Macro Explanations